jakubsob/jakubsob.github.io/src/content/blog/testing-components-with-shinytest2/index.md

 tags: ["r", "tests"]
 ---

-Components in Shiny not only need to be rendered with correct markup, but also need to successfuly communicate with the server.
+Components in Shiny not only need to be rendered with correct markup, but also need to successfully communicate with the server.
 This means that testing the markup only may be not enough to ensure they function correctly.

 In the newest addition to [shiny.blueprint](https://appsilon.github.io/shiny.blueprint/), server update functions are added to some of its components.
 To test that they work correctly, we must:
 - render the component with initial values,